Deployment of Universal ZTNA solution

 2. Deploy the changes.

-After the devices reboots, it is connected to Secure Access.
+After the changes are deployed, the device is connected to Secure Access.

 2. Check the availability of the Threat Defense device under Secure Access.